ahuacate/ahuabooks/README.md

 - [ ] 6.0 Create Jellyfin Media Player Users
 - [ ] 00.00 Patches & Fixes

-## 1.00 Setup LazyLibrarian interface settings
+## 1.00 Setup LazyLibrarian settings
-In your web browser type `http://192.168.50.118:5289` and click on the `Interface Tab`.
+In your web browser type `http://192.168.50.118:5289` and click `Config`.

+### 1.01 Setup LazyLibrarian interface settings
+Click on the `Interface Tab`.
 There is little to do here except add a new user and password to the `Access Control` section.
 Enter your Username and Password details as folows:

 | WebServer Options | Value
 | :---  | :---